-We first test for baseline equivalence in our full analytic sample by regressing student baseline characteristics on an indicator for Advising Plus assignment and randomization block fixed effects.
-We present the results in Table 1, where columns 1 and 2 of each row display the coefficients and standard errors, respectively, from a separate regression, and column 3 displays the Advising Standard mean of the student characteristic (e.g. 35.3 percent of Advising Standard students are categorized as low-income).
+We first test for baseline equivalence in our full analytic sample by regressing individual student baseline characteristics on an indicator for Advising Plus assignment and randomization block fixed effects.
+We present the results in Table 1, where column 1 displays the Advising Standard mean of the student characteristic (e.g. 35.3 percent of Advising Standard students are categorized as low-income), and columns 2 and 3 display the coefficient estimate from the Advising Plus indicator and the p-value of this estimate, respectively.
 The results in Table 1 show that randomization had the desired result of producing balance between the two experimental conditions.
 Of the 28 characteristics we test, there are only two marginally significant and economically small differences between the Advising Plus and Advising Standard groups (Advising Plus students have 0.6 percent lower SAT scores, and are 5 percent more likely to be in the Test-Optional eligibility group).
 In columns 4-6, we repeat the same analysis restricting the sample to survey completers, and find that the two groups are well balanced here too.
 As we describe above, we include all baseline student characteristics listed in Table 1 in our main regression models as covariates to increase the precision of our impact estimates.